 - Be sceptical of unusual calls by persons posing as Saxo Group support staff or as a substitute for your regular advisor at Saxo Group.

 The majority of attacks, whether these are by viruses or hackers, take advantage of software that has not been updated appropriately.
 Learn how you with a few clicks can make sure that you are not among the first to be hit.

 A computer that is not updated with current software can provide easy access for a targeted attacker or virus outbreak.
 An attacker with full access to your computer can potentially perform transactions on your behalf.

-- Ensure that all software on your computer is up-to-date by using the computer’s update functionality.
-In particular your operating system and your browsers should be prioritized (MS Windows Update or Software Update on Mac OS).
+- Ensure that all software on your computer is up to date by using the computer’s update functionality.
+In particular, your operating system and your browsers should be prioritised (MS Windows Update or Software Update on Mac OS).

 - Use antivirus software to protect against malware.
 Make certain to have the update functionality enabled.

 - Enable the personal firewall on your computer

 Is someone else trading in your name?